Rutherther/Rutherther/README.md

 ### Hi there 👋

-You can reach me on Matrix under @ruther:ditigal.xyz, on IRC rutherther:libera.chat or alternatively at Discord, as @rutherther
+For contact, I prefer Matrix, where I am as `@ruther:ditigal.xyz` or IRC, I am on libera.chat as `rutherther`.
+Alternatively I am also currently on Discord, as `@rutherther`.

-I migrated my work to https://git.ditigal.xyz/~ruther, with mirrors at https://git.sr.ht/~ruther and https://codeberg.org/Rutherther/
+I am in process of migrating my work to https://git.ditigal.xyz/~ruther, with mirrors at https://git.sr.ht/~ruther and https://codeberg.org/Rutherther/